Kinematic characteristics of the Milky Way globular clusters based on Gaia DR2 data: gc collision pairs

 In Table~\ref{tab:gc-param} we summarize the exact time of ``collisions'' together with the minimum separations and relative velocities at the exact moment of collision.

-To check the possible influence, first of all of the velocity errors (see Fig.~\ref{fig:PM}) of \textit{Gaia} measurements, we perform extra 10 thousand runs of backward integration with the $\pm~\sigma$ randomly initialized and normally distributed velocities.
-The $\sigma$ velocity errors (eV$_{\rm R}$, ePMRA and ePMDEC) we get from the ~\cite{Vasiliev2019} catalog.
-On this way we can approximately estimate how big the probability that our four GSs indeed can collide during the last 5 Gyr of evolution of our Galaxy.
-From this set of 10 thousand individual runs we see that our selected clusters ``collide'' in $\approx$ 11.21~\% of cases.
-Taking advantage of the randomization in the initial conditions, for each individual GCs pairs we have managed to estimate the lower limit of the collisions probability (see the last column in Table~\ref{tab:gc-param}).
+To check the possible uncertainties introduced by the velocity errors (see Fig.~\ref{fig:PM}) of \textit{Gaia} measurements, we perform extra 10 thousand runs of backward integration with the $\pm~\sigma$ randomly initialized and normally distributed velocities.
+The $\sigma$ velocity errors (eV$_{\rm R}$, ePMRA and ePMDEC) were taken from the ~\cite{Vasiliev2019} catalog.
+Following this way we can approximately estimate the probability that our four GSs to collide during the last 5 Gyr of evolution of our Galaxy.
+From this set of 10 thousand individual runs we obtained that our selected clusters ``collide'' in $\approx$ 11.21~\% of cases.
+Taking advantage of the randomization in the initial conditions, for each individual GCs pairs we also estimate the lower limit of the collisions probability (see the last column in Table~\ref{tab:gc-param}).